-On screen, the horizon is denoted by a long line across the center of the image on its transverse axis.
+In the screen image, the horizon is denoted by a long line across the center of the image on its transverse axis.

 - in zero position = green - in tilted position = red

 The longitudinal axis is indicated in zero position by two short lines in the gray bars to the left and right of the image center.